-We contemplate disclosing information under this routine use only in situations in which CMS may enter into a contractual or similar agreement with a third party to assist in accomplishing a CMS function relating to purposes for this SOR.
+We contemplate disclosing information under this routine use only in situations in which CMS may enter into a contractual or similar agreement with a third party to assist in accomplishing CMS functions relating to purposes for this SOR.

-ĈMŜ occasionally contracts out certain of its functions when doing so would contribute to effective and efficient operations.
-CMS must be able to give a contractor or consultant whatever information is necessary for the contractor or consultant to fulfill its duties.
-In these situations, safeguards are provided in the contract prohibiting the contractor or consultant from using or disclosing the information for any purpose other than that described in the contract and requires the contractor or consultant to return or destroy all information at the completion of the contract.
+ČMŠ occasionally contracts out certain of its functions when this would contribute to effective and efficient operations.
+CMS must be able to give a contractor whatever information is necessary for the contractor to fulfill its duties.
+In these situations, safeguards are provided in the contract prohibiting the contractor from using or disclosing the information for any purpose other than that described in the contract and to return or destroy all information at the completion of the contract.